Confused by the term “Software License Management”? You’re not alone.

 - Connect to the License Manager using REST APIs

-Some of the more modern VLM solutions are offered as cloud-based solutions that can be accessed via APIs.
+Some of the more modern software license management solutions are offered as cloud-based solutions that can be accessed via APIs.
 Within these licensing APIs vendor offerings, the key differentiators center around whether the licensing API is a single tenant solution or a multi-tenant solution.

 The former tend to be more flexible and customizable for your specific business needs, but they tend to come with a higher price tag.
 Multi-tenant licensing API offerings tend to be the least expensive in the market but this comes at a cost of offering the lowest common denominator in terms of features and functionality as they are designed for companies with similar requirements.

-Who are the main vendors of vendor license management solutions?
+Who are the main vendors of software license management solutions?

 The main vendors in the market are split between the ‘traditional’ key-based solutions provided by Flexera and Reprise and newer, more dynamic solutions provided by 10Duke or Nalpeiron.

 10Duke's software license management solution allows you to configure and manage the licenses that you, as the software vendor, provide to your end customers.
 It is unique as a licensing solution in that it utilises an identity-based licensing approach, in which an end-user logs into an application and then the license grant is made to that individual.
-10Duke is the only provider in the market that offers both license management and full-scale customer identity management.
+10Duke is the only provider in the market that offers both a software license management solution and a full-scale customer identity management.

 The 10Duke solution is made up of three distinct APIs - an identity provider that takes care of authentication, and Entitlement API that is concerned with licensing and Event Data API which is concerned with analytics and recording usage information.